jpodgorny/stokes_tables/README.md

 low- and high-energy cut-offs at E<sub>l</sub> ≈ 0.08 keV and E<sub>c</sub> ≈ 250
 keV, causing ionisation of the slab, which is defined by the ionisation parameter, ξ.
-The ionisation structure of the slab was computed using the TITAN code (Dumont et al. 2003), while the spectral shape and polarisation properties of the re-processed emission were computed using the STOKES code (Goosmann & Gaskell 2007, Marin 2018).
+The ionisation structure of the slab was computed using the TITAN code (Dumont et al. 2003), while the spectral shape and polarisation properties of the reprocessed emission were computed using the STOKES code (Goosmann & Gaskell 2007, Marin 2018).

 The provided tables conform to OGIP standards and can be directly used in XSPEC